sdenier/Geco/README.md

 ### Main changes
 - 3 modes when reading ecards:
     - racing (classic mode)
-    - training (handle multiple reads for the same ecard, create one entry per read without asking question)
+    - training (handle multiple reads for the same ecard with different courses, create one entry per read without asking question)
     - register (handle onsite registration)
 - Brand new merge wizard, replacing the old merge dialog from 1.0
     - displays more information